Silver Rises Over 120% YTD Invest Now arrow small top right

 This gold price analysis 2026–2027 covers every major bank’s current forecast, the five forces driving them, and the risks that could derail the rally.

-Where Does Gold Stand Heading Into Mid-2026?
+Where Does Gold Stand Heading Into The Second Half Of 2026?

 Gold gained around 65% in 2025 — its strongest annual performance since 1979 — setting 53 new all-time highs along the way [World Gold Council, Gold Demand Trends Full Year 2025; LBMA Gold Price Data].
 In January 2026, spot gold pierced $5,000 for the first time in history before peaking at $5,589.38 on January 28 [CBS News]